-Pinellas County Officials Continue to Urge Storm Preparedness
+Pinellas County Officials Continue To Urge Storm Preparedness

 “Know your risk.
 Make a plan.
 And stay informed,” she said Friday.
 That’s because it’s practically the motto for hurricane season across the county.
 And officials want you to memorize it.

-“It’s because we say it all the time.. because it really is that easy,” said Connor.READ MORE: Polk County Woman Arrested For Allegedly Towing Vehicles Illegally
+“It’s because we say it all the time.. because it really is that easy,” said Connor.READ MORE: Hialeah Man Arrested For Traveling To Polk County To Have Sex With A 15-Year-Old Girl

 Here’s how it breaks down: